nextcord/nextcord/docs/api.rst

     :type remaining: :class:`int`
     :param reset_after: The amount of time we have to wait before making another request under the same bucket.
     :type reset_after: :class:`float`
     :param bucket: The hash correlating to the bucket of the request from Discord.
+This hash denotes the rate limit being encountered.
     :type bucket: :class:`str`
     :param scope: If we get a 429, the scope of the 429 response.
+This value can either be "user" (rate limit relating to the user) or "shared" (rate limit relating to a resource).
     :type scope: Optional[:class:`str`]

 .. function:: on_global_http_ratelimit(retry_after)